matheus-pereira/elric/website/versioned_docs/version-27.1/MockFunctionAPI.md

 title: Mock Functions
 ---

 Mock functions are also known as "spies", because they let you spy on the behavior of a function that is called indirectly by some other code, rather than only testing the output.
-You can create a mock function with `jest.fn()`.
+You can create a mock function with `elric.fn()`.
 If no implementation is given, the mock function will return `undefined` when invoked.

 ## Methods